PiwikPRO/actions/README.md

 ### Tech docs push

-The workflow used to push the local documentation in any Piwik PRO repository to central Tech-docs portal.
+Workflow for pushing local documentation of any Piwik PRO repository to central [Tech-docs](https://github.com/PiwikPRO/Tech-docs) portal.
 In order to use it, paste the following content into `.github/workflow/docs.yaml` in your repository:

 ```yaml
 name: Documentation